knupel/ROMANESCO-Processing/Revision_33.md

 *MINOR

 >change min-max variable for angle, direction and scope from 0 to 360 for 0 to TAU and update the item linked with that.
+>add class Mode to mange the name and the id item mode

 *ITEM

 >KINO, add method to swithc off the sound
 >KINO, change the direction for padding image up and down
 >BOXOLYZER add costume to change shape easily and other improvement.
->AUTOMATA new item
+>new item AUTOMATA
->GRILLO new item about 3D grid and coin flip !
+>new item GRILLO about 3D grid and coin flip !

 *BUG FIX